yuanchuan/fast-diy/README.md

 # fast-diy

-A small tool to quickly format Discuz! diy module.
+A small tool to quickly format Discuz! diy module(I hate it!).

 ## Install from npm